 I found the fuel price history on the Automobile Association of South Africa website.
 These figures are all inland petrol price per litre costs for Petrol Unleaded 93.

 The petrol price is volatile and sometimes goes down but generally goes up.
 2020 had a lowest price of R12.02 which didn’t last too long and highest price of R15.84.
 It’s also interesting to know that for each litre we buy R3.37 goes towards the General Fuel Levy and R2.07 to the RAF (Road Accident Fund).
 Thus R5.84 towards taxes from every litre of fuel!

-However, looking at the past 7 years, the price in 2020 was only 12% higher than in 2014.
+However, looking at the years 2014 – 2020, the price in 2020 was only 12% higher than in 2014.
 That’s not bad!
-There have obviously been higher costs in-between, but overall it’s interesting to see.
-It would seem that the petrol price in South Africa is actually not increasing as badly as we think.
+There were obviously been higher costs in-between, but overall it’s interesting to see.
+However, the two years after that we saw an over 50% increase!
+Now that is scary!
+This obviously affects everything that is transported by road, as we know in South Africa, that’s pretty much everything.